Step 12: Siloing – How to Structure Your Website

 - Separate unrelated pages.

 - Strengthen the primary landing pages of each silo.

 While physical siloing requires theme-related pages to be located within the same directory of a site, a virtual silo is formed by hypertext links between theme-related pages.
 In fact, connecting related pages virtually through text links can be effective even in the absence of physical silos, because the search engine spiders crawl a site's contents by following its links.
 Virtual siloing is powerful.

 By linking between pages that are tightly related in topic and theme, you are consolidating that theme-relevance to a section of your site.
 A site hierarchy, with top-level landing pages and support pages for each SEO silo, emerges based on linking patterns alone.

 For example, rather than interlinking between all of the pages haphazardly, our example power tools website could use virtual siloing to show that it has three distinct, keyword-relevant content themes for cordless, electric, and gas-powered tools:

 Support pages always link up to their silo landing page (indicated by the lines connecting all the blue pages together, for instance).
 Cross-links between silos should be avoided except to silo top landing pages (indicated by the larger rectangles in the example diagrams).
 Since random links between silos would weaken the theming, no subpage within a silo should link to a subpage in another silo.
 The diagram below shows appropriate and inappropriate internal linking for a siloed website:

-Careful linking within your site shows the relationships between pages, reveals your website's topic structure, and strengthens the keyword relevance of your main landing pages, which are the ones you want to show up in search results.
+Careful linking within your site shows the relationships between pages and reveals your website's topic structure.
+It also strengthens your main landing pages, which are the ones you want to show up in search results.
 Virtual siloing leads to the accumulation of PageRank on the top-level landing page of each silo, which becomes the most relevant page on your site for keywords related to that theme.
 This is how siloing leads to better search engine rankings.

 How to Silo Your Website